‘World’s Sexiest DJ’ Nata Lee Shows Off Cleavage & Curvy Figure In Skintight Ski Outfit

 “Snow bunny,” a third admirer chimed in.

 “Sexy!
-Beautiful physique,” a fourth user wrote.
+Beautiful physique,” a fourth person wrote.

 Nata’s post on Saturday came just days after the bombshell shared a snap of herself in what appeared to be the same ski resort.
-In the post, Nata sported a sizzling outfit that consisted of a pink crop top and skintight jeans that flaunted her curvy figure, per The Inquisitr.
+In the previous update, Nata sported a sizzling outfit that consisted of a pink crop top and skintight jeans that flaunted her curvy figure, per The Inquisitr.